eldavenport/SIO-PythonEarthScience/docs/index.rst

 Welcome to the SIO Python for Earth Science Software Workshop!
 ==================================

-This site contains resources for workshop participants during and after the workshop.
+This site contains resources for before, during, and after the workshop.

 .. toctree::
    :maxdepth: 2